Stock Spirits

 Alcohol and minors

-Adolescence is a time when curiosity about the world, rebellion, or the desire to imitate adults leads young people to reach for things that are forbidden to minors, including alcohol.
-And this, during adolescence, has a negative impact on both the physical and mental development of the young person and is not without consequences for their adult life.
-As early as the teenage years, a young person should receive a clear message from adults, especially parents and guardians, that alcohol is for adults only.
+Adolescence is a period when curiosity about the world, rebellion, or the desire to imitate adults leads young people to reach for things forbidden to minors, including alcohol.
+This has a negative impact on the physical and mental development of a young person during adolescence and leaves consequences for their adult life.
+Already during adolescence, a young person should receive a clear message from adults, especially parents and guardians, that alcohol is intended for adults only.

 Why do young people drink alcohol?

-According to the World Health Organization (WHO), some of the reasons why young people try alcoholic drinks include:
+According to the World Health Organization (WHO), the reasons why young people try alcoholic beverages include:

-• satisfy their curiosity about the “forbidden fruit”,
+• satisfying their curiosity about the “forbidden fruit,”

-It is very important to talk to young people about the fact that alcohol is not the answer to problems that arise in the teenage years and to make them aware of the consequences of starting to drink alcohol too early.
-Let us teach minors a responsible attitude towards alcohol and, above all, let us react if we suspect that a young person is reaching for alcohol.
-Let us remember that any dose of alcohol is harmful to minors.
+It is very important to talk to young people about the fact that alcohol is not a solution to the problems that arise during adolescence and to warn them about the consequences of starting to drink alcohol too early.
+Let’s teach minors a responsible approach to alcohol, and above all, respond if we suspect that a young person is turning to alcohol.
+Let’s keep in mind that any amount of alcohol is harmful to minors.

-Did you know that according to the HBSC (Health Behaviour in School-aged Children) research report, conducted in 2021/2022 in collaboration with the WHO, 35% of adolescents have used alcohol in their lifetime and 20% have used alcohol in last 30 days?
+Did you know that according to the HBSC (Health Behaviour in School-aged Children) research report, conducted in 2021/2022 in collaboration with the WHO, 35% of adolescents have used alcohol in their lifetime, and 20% have used alcohol in the last 30 days?

 • Alcohol use in their lifetime: Among 11-year-olds, 18% of boys and 13% of girls reported drinking alcohol.
 Among slightly older adolescents, the frequency increased to 33% of 13-year-olds and 57% of 15-year-olds (56% of boys and 59% of girls).